foundry-rs/starknet-foundry/docs/src/development/shell-snippets.md

 # Shell Snippets in Documentation

-Snforge/sncast snippets and their outputs present in the docs are automatically run and tested.
+`snforge` and `sncast` snippets and their outputs present in the docs are automatically run and tested.
 Some of them need to be configured with specific values to work correctly.

 ## Snippet configuration